COME SEE Bondi to Coogee Coastal Walk, Sydney. Australia.

 The Bondi to Coogee Coastal Walk is definitely a do-it-at-your-own-pace kind of track.
 For some that might be a jogging pace, for others a casual stroll, or for ocean lovers like us, and entire day activity.
-Knowing that we only wanted to take the walk one way we decided to drive in and park a few blocks back from Coggee.
+Knowing that we only wanted to take the walk one way we decided to drive in and park a few blocks back from Coogee.
 We then walked down to Arden Street and took the 362 to North Bondi.
 A word of warning, before you take public transport in Sydney you will have to purchase a Metro card and load it with funds as most fares are pre-paid only.
-If you’re new to Sydney and haven’t had a chance to explore Bondi yet then we definitely recommend starting this adventure at number 1 otherwise feel free to skip ahead to number 4.
+If you’re new to Sydney and haven’t had a chance to explore Bondi yet then we definitely recommend our 11 Best Things To Do In Bondi guide

 As with most of our adventures, we began this one with a quick bite.
 We took the bus from Coogee to the very last stop to the Bondi Beach Public School which hosts a farmers market on Saturdays and a designer market on Sundays.
 So keep this in mind if you’re after some local culture with your coastal walk.

 Once your tummy is satisfied and you’ve browsed the indie products of the locals, head across the road and walk south along the promenade.
-You’ll pass the infamous Bondi Bars where the men work on their tans as much as their muscles.
-Continue south past the Pavillion and you’ll begin to see some beautiful murals painted by international street artists.
-If your a skater there’s a park just on the right and if you’re a swimmer, surfer or sand dweller then you will be delighted by the sight of one of Australia’s most famous beaches just to the right.
 Get in early if its going to be a hot one because she fills up pretty quick!
 Oh, and if your not a strong swimmer or use to the East coast swells, then do yourself a favor and stay between the red and yellow flags to make it easier for the gents from Bondi rescue.

 At the south end of the beach you’ll make your way back up toward the road and see one of Sydney’s most instagrammed pools perched on the cliff side, Bondi Icebergs.
 Icebergs is a membership club that is open to the public (so long as you live outside of a 5km radius).
 Entry to the pool costs just $8 per adult and includes use of the Sauna.
 There’s also a casual bistro style dining and bar but expect to pay a premium for the view.

-After exploring along the rocks make sure you get back on the track and head down to one of my favourite city beaches, Tamarama.
+After exploring along the rocks make sure you get back on the track and head down to one of our favourite city beaches, Tamarama.
 Its relatively narrow which makes it feel a little more intimate than the others in the area and the water depth drops of pretty quick, which means you don’t have to venture far out to play in the waves.
-Tamarama is a popular spot for surfers as it has been with Great White’s recently.
-If it’s a hot day and you have enough time don’t let the sharks scare you off but if you would rather chill then we recommend visiting the beach cafe and ordering their Ice Coffee – which was a heavenly blend of espresso, honey and ice-cream!
-There are volleyball nets set up and the back of the sand which always make for good people watching opportunities and if you’re looking for somewhere to take the family then further back are some barbecues and covered picnic tables.
+We recommend visiting the beach cafe and ordering their Ice Coffee – which was a heavenly blend of espresso, honey and ice-cream!
+There are volleyball nets set up and the back of the sand which always make for good people watching opportunities and if you’re looking for somewhere to take the family then further back are some barbecues and covered picnic areas.

-If you’re like us and want to push a little further past the crowds then keep following the path past the Bronte Baths at the southern end of the beach (pitstop recommend, but not essential).
-Around the next bend you’ll be welcomed by a place people are dying to get into….The Waverly Cemetary!!
+If you’re like us and want to push a little further past the crowds then keep following the path past the Bronte Baths at the southern end of the beach (pit stop recommend, but not essential).
+Around the next bend you’ll be welcomed by a place people are dying to get into….The Waverly Cemetery!!
 Punny, I know.
-But seriously theres a viewing deck and seating built right beside the walking track as well as some large sandstone steps that looks like a perfect spot to get stuck into you’re next read.
+But seriously there’s a viewing deck and seating built right beside the walking track as well as some large sandstone steps that looks like a perfect spot to get stuck into you’re next read.